ocademy-ai/machine-learning/open-machine-learning-jupyter-book/machine-learning-productionization/overview.md

 ```

 There have been three separate iterations of the covid19-projections.com model, which are Death Forecasts,
 Infections Estimates and Vaccination Projections.
-We will use the [Death Forecasting model](https://covid19-projections.com/model-details/) as an example to explore how to formulate a Machine Learning problem.
+We will use the [Death Forecasting model](https://covid19-projections.com/model-details/) as an example to explore how to frame a Machine Learning problem.

-Let's start with answering some Problem Formulation related basic questions.
+Let's start with answering some Problem Framing related basic questions:

 1. What are the inputs?
    1. time series table of deaths data with geography and demography information.
 For example to United Status, each row of the data needs to have **number of deaths $x$ at date $y$ in region $z$**.